tshort/julia/ui/website/jlmd_readme.md

     plot(x, f(x, float(alpha)))
     ```

-When run, this will look like this in a browser:
+When run, it will look like this in a browser:

 ![jlmd screen capture](https://raw.github.com/tshort/julia/jlmd/ui/website/jlmd_screenshot.png)